mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches Sector Systems/Jewell Subsector Systems/Mongo.md

 ![[Trip-346.jpg|100]]
 ## MagnetoDynamics Platforms

-Referred to as MDP 1, MDP 2, and MDP 3 (short for 'MagnetoDynamics Platform'), these three platforms travel the oceans to extract the mineral deposits.
+Referred to as MDP 1, MDP 2, and MDP3 (short for 'MagnetoDynamics Platform'), these three platforms travel the oceans to extract the mineral deposits.
 Refer to the MDP 1 encounter for details.